Treats plaque psoriasis and psoriatic arthritis.

 When This Medicine Should Not Be Used

-Do not use this medicine if you have had an allergic reaction to ustekinumab.
+This medicine is not right for everyone.
+Do not use this medicine if you had an allergic reaction to ustekinumab.

 How to Use This Medicine